francescobozzo/NLU/data/IntentSlotDatasets-main/README.md

 # Intent and Slots Datasets
-This repository contains the two famouse datasets namely ATIS and SNIPS used for benchmarking models on Intent Classification and Slot Filling tasks.
-In this repostory, I've changed the data format, making it common for both of them.
+This repository contains the two famous datasets namely ATIS and SNIPS used for benchmarking models on Intent Classification and Slot Filling tasks.
+In this repository, I've changed the data format, making it common for both of them.
 The data scheme is the following:
 ```json
 [
   {